Shahaf-F-S/Shahaf-F-S/README.md

 The fields of software engineering in which I'm most interested, are:
 - Finance, Quantitative Programming, and Algorithmic Trading
 - Data Science, Machine Learning, Deep Learning, Genetic Algorithms and Neuro-Evolution
-- Cyber-Security, networking and communication, spying on devices, backdoor desining and controlling devices.
+- Cyber-Security, networking and communication, spying on devices, remote take-over, virus and worm design, and more.
 - real-time large-scale systems for data handling, processing, storing, serving, and transmission by network
 - and more...